Vaporwave: Late night lo-fi

 Late night lo-fi (or late-nite lo-fi) is a subgenre featuring slowed-down 1980s pop and jazz that emulates recorded programs on old 4:3 televisions.
 Its main progenitor is Luxury Elite, known for her music's high-class aesthetic.

 VHS pop

 VHS pop is a more upbeat variant of late night lo-fi characterized by a richer sound and vibrant, nostalgic aesthetics.

 Utopian virtual

 Utopian virtual is an offshoot of vaporwave originally coined by musician James Ferraro with the release of Far Side Virtual (2011), which showcased Ferraro's concept of a “virtual life soundtrack,” combining crisp, unreal early 3D computer graphics with vaporwave textures.
 The style later became associated with the Frutiger Aero Internet aesthetic.

 Signalwave

 Signalwave (or broken transmission) samples and distorts radio broadcasts, television programs, and station idents, particularly from The Weather Channel.
 Representative artists include 猫 シ Corp and CT57.

 Slushwave

 Slushwave is the ambient branch of vaporwave, creating immersive soundscapes with extended tracks often exceeding 10 minutes.
-Notable artists include t e l e p a t h テレパシー能力者, SOARER, and desert sand feels warm at night.
+Notable artists include t e l e p a t h テレパシー能力者, SOARER, and desert sand feels warm at night, with many albums being released on the label Geometric Lullaby.